SupreetTarwarkar/NSE-Derivatives-Market-Analytics-Dashboard/README.md

 ## Daily Refresh Workflow

-## Daily Refresh Workflow

 1. The required NSE EOD files generally start becoming available after the trading day.
 2. I usually check for the latest files between **8:00 PM and 9:00 PM IST**.
 3. Once all the required files are available, I add them to the relevant source folders.
 4. Refresh the Power BI report.
 5. Power Query combines the new data with the existing historical data.
 6. Latest-date KPIs and visuals update automatically.

-Note : If the required NSE files are delayed, I check again and refresh the dashboard by around **7:00 AM IST the next day**, once the data becomes available.
+> **Note:** If the required NSE files are delayed, I check again and refresh the dashboard by around **7:00 AM IST the next day**, once the data becomes available.

 ---